bevry-archive/documentation/bevry/01-community/coding-standards.html.md

 With the use of Bevry's [base files](https://github.com/bevry/base) it is very easy to bootstrap a new project, and have compilation handled.

 The biggest complaint we hear about the use of CoffeeScript is that it reduces contributors.
-We feel this is an artificial complaint, here's why.
+We feel this is faulty argument.
+Here's why:

-- [Unix Philsophy](http://en.wikipedia.org/wiki/Unix_philosophy): Rule of Generation: Developers should avoid writing code by hand and instead write abstract high-level programs that generate code.
-This rule aims to reduce humans errors and save time
+**The Rule of Generation** (from the [Unix Philosophy](http://en.wikipedia.org/wiki/Unix_philosophy)): Developers should avoid writing code by hand and instead write abstract high-level programs that generate code.
+This rule reduces humans errors and saves time.

-- CoffeeScript includes built-in high-level standard ways to do classes, `for…in` loops, `for…of` loops, bindings, etc.
+**JavaScript** forces you to either:

-- JavaScript you either write unnecessarily complex code that increases risk of error and decreases code readability and portability, or include a library like underscore, just to do the same things
+- write unnecessarily complex code (that increases risk of error and decreases code readability and portability), *or*
+- include a library such as Underscore (to accomplish the same thing)

-- This causes arguments in the JavaScript communities about which libaries to use, which class system to use, which semicolon standard to use, which comma standard to use, etc
-- These arguments add unnecessary noise in the community, that reduce effectiveness, reduce effeciency, and reduces contributors due to the different standards being used than what they are used to
+This causes arguments in the community about which libraries to use, which class system to use, which semicolon standard to use, which comma standard to use, and so on.
+These arguments add unnecessary noise to the community.
+The result is reduced effectiveness, reduced effeciency, and reduced contributors (due to standards that differ from what they're used to).

+**CoffeeScript**, by contrast:

+- includes built-in high-level standard ways to do classes, `for…in` loops, `for…of` loops, bindings, etc.
-- CoffeeScript is easy to learn (can create code in a half a day, master in a week), and avoids these different coding standards and which-library arguments, increasing contributors, effectiveness, effeciency
+- is easy to learn (can create code in a half a day, master in a week).

+This sidesteps most of the arguments about choice of libraries and coding standards.
+The result is increased contributors, increased effectiveness, and increased efficiency.

-- If we were to implement DocPad in JavaScript, we'd still be arguing to this day, which class system we should use
+If we were to implement DocPad in JavaScript, we'd still be arguing to this day about which class system to use.

 ## Semantic Versioning